HaugrNet/eds/accessories/release/README.txt

 $cd /{CWS_HOME}/postgresql/

+=== Fresh Installation ===

-In this directory, start the 01-install.sql script should be run.
+In this directory, the 01-install.sql script should be run.
 This will automatically trigger the two other scripts.
 From a command line, this can be done in one of the following two ways based on your postgres user configuration:

 If you run the postgres user as sudo (recommended):